bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 As a very responsive team, you will see our metrics over the years and that we respond  very quickly [2024 and 2025 Recap of Alerts/Incidents](Alerts-and-Us.md#metrics)

 It should be noted that our current version of Redhat Build of Keycloak does not enable us to offer zero downtime aka [blue green deployments](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/blue-green-deployments.html).
-As a result, when we need to upgrade our Redhat Build of Keycloak version or need to apply a patch, we advise our clients in advance via [RocketChat](https://chat.developer.gov.bc.ca/channel/sso) with a note that active sessions may be lost ie: end users may have to login again.
+As a result, when we need to upgrade our Redhat Build of Keycloak version or need to apply a patch, we advise our clients in advance via [Our Microsoft teams Keycloak How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) with a note that active sessions may be lost ie: end users may have to login again.

 **Change Communications**

 When a change occurs on our service, we will provide notification in advance in these ways:

-**Minor changes** are announced 24 hours in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso) An example of a minor change is tied to small bug fixes or other low-impact changes.
+**Minor changes** are announced 24 hours in advance in the [Our Microsoft teams Keycloak How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).
+An example of a minor change is tied to small bug fixes or other low-impact changes.

-**Emergency changes** are announced as soon as possible in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso).
+**Emergency changes** are announced as soon as possible in advance in the [Our Microsoft teams Keycloak How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).
 An emergency change is performed to recover a failed service, prevent a failure or address a security vulnerability.

-**Medium/Major changes** are announced five (5) business days in advance in the [Rocket.Chat #sso channel.](https://chat.developer.gov.bc.ca/channel/sso)  channel.
+**Medium/Major changes** are announced five (5) business days in advance in the [Our Microsoft teams Keycloak How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).
 An example of a medium change is an upgrade to the keycloak version number, with limited impacts.

 ##### Our Service Uptime